 My mother gave birth to me when she was sixteen.
 She said she was so taken by the stars in my eyes that she named me Stella.
 Mother attended an all-girls’ Catholic school, paid for by my wealthy grandparents, Mr. and Mrs. Clermont.

-During her winter holiday from St. Augustine’s, she met the boy whom would give me half of my DNA.
+During her winter holiday from St. Augustine’s, she met the boy who would give me half of my DNA.
 His name is inconsequential as he died from a drug overdose when I was two years old.
 He was that kind of man.
-Wrong side of the tracks, did every exotic drug under the sun, slept with anything that moved.
+The wrong side of the tracks, he did every exotic drug under the sun, slept with anything that moved.
 If the circumstances of my birth hadn’t ended up in misery, I’m sure it would’ve made a lovely story to tell the grandkids.